Tooth-Colored Fillings – Acworth, GA

 Over the past few decades, there have been several positive advances in the world of dentistry, an example of which is tooth-colored fillings.
 Instead of the more traditional amalgam option that consists of a mixture of metals, you can have your tooth restored in a healthier and more aesthetically-pleasing manner.
 Better yet, it will leave you eager to smile.
-At Biologic Dentistry, you can experience the best of restorative and cosmetic dentistry with a tooth-colored filling placed by Dr. Hamel!
+At Biologic Dentistry, you can experience the best of restorative and cosmetic dentistry with a tooth-colored filling placed by one of our doctors!

 What are Tooth-Colored Fillings Made from?

 A tooth-colored filling consists of composite resin material.
 The compound is made from a mixture of glass and plastics that are shaded to match the appearance of your other teeth.
 Therefore, once the damaged area is restored, it will look like you were born with it that way.
 More importantly, you’ll have a tooth that is healthier, stronger and fully functional.

 At Biologic Dentistry, as part of our holistic approach to dentistry, we prefer to utilize methods that are more in accordance with the natural makeup of the human body.
 Therefore, we offer tooth-colored fillings to restore a decayed tooth or to replace a previous amalgam filling.
 Here are some of the specific benefits of choosing the resin material over metal:

 - No Threat to Your Overall Health – One of the greatest benefits of receiving a tooth-colored filling instead of the amalgam alternative is that you won’t have to worry about any toxins entering the body.